Yes, even self-loathing has a payoff

 But ultimately, I noticed that my self-rejection was chasing a payoff.

-By “payoff” I mean an unconscious benefit or protection that is predicted to come from the behavior — even if it’s not ideal:
+By “payoff” I mean an unconscious benefit or protection (local optimality) that is predicted to come from the behavior — even if it’s not ideal:

 I asked the expansive feeling I wanted to feel in my chest, “What bad thing happens if we’re aware of our feelings?”